 About Matt Brown

-2020: In collaboration with Taryn Fisher began The New Leaf Gallery, originally based in Keene, NH.
-A gallery specializing in contemporary hand-made prints and a DBA of the MBFA, LLC, The New Leaf Gallery is now based in Lyme, NH.
+2020: In collaboration with Taryn Fisher established The New Leaf Gallery, a gallery specializing in contemporary hand-made prints originally based in Keene, NH.
+TNLG is currently located in downtown Lyme, NH.

 1997: Birth of son Asher.